 - Flower Color: Violet-blue

-The geographical element in its common name distinguishes it from Southern blue flag (Iris virginica), which, predictably, is the less cold-hardy of the two plants (growing zones 5-9).
-Both perennials are indigenous to eastern North America.
+The geographical element in its common name distinguishes it from Southern blue flag (Iris virginica), which, predictably, is the less cold-hardy of the two plants (growing zones 5 to 9).
+But both perennials are indigenous to eastern North America.
 Yellow flag (Iris pseudacorus) grows wild in eastern North America but is not native (it is invasive).
-Take note that sweet flag (Acorus calamus) is a different plant altogether.
+Sweet flag (Acorus calamus) is a different plant altogether.

 From a distance, the flower appears simply a violet-blue color.
 Viewed up-close, however, you will detect purple veins.
 Moreover, there is yellow and white on the falls.

-Plants spread via rhizomes to form colonies.
+The plants spread via rhizomes to form colonies.
 Although traditionally used in medicine by herbalists, these rhizomes are poisonous, so handle them with gloves if you will be dividing this perennial to propagate it (spring division is usually recommended).

 Kinds of Irises Commonly Grown in Landscaping